 - Optional: pinch of nutmeg

 - 3/4 cup dried cranberries

 - Preheat the oven to 325°F. Line a baking sheet with parcment paper.

 - In a large mixing bowl, stir together the almonds, hazelnuts, sunflower seeds, pepitas, and oats.
 Set aside.

 - In a separate bowl, whisk together the oil, brown sugar, maple syrup, vanilla extract, cinnamon, salt, and nutmeg if using.
 Pour over the granola mixture and stir to combine (you’ll add the cranberries once it’s done baking!).

 - Spread into an even layer – but still touching – on the baking sheet.
 Press down firmly with the back of a spatula.
 Bake for 12-15 minutes, and flip/stir the granola.
 Be sure to press down firmly again at this point to create the clusters.
 Bake for an additional 10-12 minutes until slightly golden brown and dry.

-- Place baking sheet on a cooling rack if possible, and let cool completely before removing from the pan.
+- Place baking sheet on a cooling rack if possible, and let cool completely before removing it from the pan.
 This will help the granola stick together to create clusters!
 Once cool, break apart the granola and stir in the dried cranberries.
 Store in an airtight container.